langchain-ai/langchain/templates/rag-multi-modal-mv-local/README.md

 Multi-modal LLMs unlock new ways to build apps over visual content like photos.

+This template performs multi-modal RAG over a set of images.

+It first indexes the images and allows a user to asks questions about them.

+For each question, it will retrieve the relevant image and pass the image to a multi-modal LLM to generate the answer.

-This template performs multi-modal RAG the multi-vector retriever (see [blog](https://blog.langchain.dev/multi-modal-rag-template/)):
+To do this, it uses the multi-vector retriever (see [blog](https://blog.langchain.dev/multi-modal-rag-template/)):

 * Given a set of images
 * It uses a local multi-modal LLM ([bakllava](https://ollama.ai/library/bakllava)) to summarize each image